 First Step: Double-Check if You Can Go Home Safely

-As soon as you're safe, double-check whether or not your home is safe to navigate.
-If the water is too high to get around, don't try to go back—this will expose you to danger.
+Once you're safe, double-check whether or not your home is safe to navigate.
+If the water is too high to get around, don't try to go back.
 If it's just a few inches of water, or if you know there's an elevated area you can walk on and avoid the worst, you'll have to make that call yourself.

 Some questions about your home can’t wait.
 Get the answers you need from an expert handyperson now!